 “PAKISTAN ONE ON ONE was an impromptu project.
-I went to Lahore to shoot another film.
-The media in Pakistan have changed so dramatically that I felt compelled to explore public opinions about the news.
-Also, when I screened my first documentary, “The Muslims I Know” (which is based on interviews with Pakistani Americans), audiences were always eager to know what people in Pakistan thought.
+I went to Lahore to shoot a film about the partition.
+The media in Pakistan had changed so dramatically that I felt compelled to explore public opinions about the news.
+Also, when I screened my first documentary, “The Muslims I Know” (which is based on interviews with Pakistani Americans), audiences were eager to know what people in Pakistan thought.
 This film fulfills that need for dialogue.
-I am fascinated by people’s views about the “other” and I’m always trying to facilitate some rapprochement by showing something surprising or incongruent because it does not jibe with mainstream stereotypes.
+I am fascinated by people’s views about the “other” and I’m always trying to facilitate some rapprochement by showing something new or unexpected that does not jibe with mainstream stereotypes.
 Hopefully this is what this film accomplishes.”

 (Mara Ahmed, Director and Producer, March 8, 2011)